 Alexis Campbell – Executive Director contact Alexis

 With over 10 years of non-profit experience, Alexis is passionate about cultivating organizational systems that foster creativity, growth, and innovation.
 She believes that resilience begins with connection: to oneself, to others, and to the earth.
-Alexis is a Master Watershed Steward, a Master Well Owner Network Volunteer, and a member of the Rotary Club of York, the Junior League of York, and the St. Xenia Philoptochos Society of Reading.
+Alexis is a Master Watershed Steward, a Master Well Owner Network Volunteer, Center for Progressive Leadership Fellow and a member of the Rotary Club of York, the Junior League of York, and the St. Xenia Philoptochos Society of Reading.

 Anna Echo-Hawk, Project Manager Contact Anna